FAQ - frequently asked questions

 - Overall satisfaction with studies and degree program

-All students who were enrolled in winter semester 2019/2020 will be surveyed for TUCpanel.
+All students who were enrolled in winter semester 2019/2020 have been surveyed for TUCpanel.

-All students are surveyed, except for first semester students.
+All students have been surveyed, except for first semester students.
 Since they have just started their studies, they are unable to answer various questions (for example, regarding examinations).
 They can take part as of summer semester 2021.

 Urgent feedback on study programs and study conditions will be gladly accepted via our feedback page, and will be forwarded anonymously to the responsible parties.